FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 Then you invoke dpkg-buildpackage (`dpkg-buildpackage -b`) from the application's source directory.
 Dpkg-buildpackage compiles the application using your instructions.
 It also creates the package root directory (under `debian/<source package name>`) and create files in there based on your instructions on how that should be done.
 At this point you end up with a structure like so:

-    hello
-    ...and other application source files...
+    ...application source files...
     debian/
         control
         changelog
         compat
         rules
+	copyright
         ...and other specification files...

-        hello/   <--- this is the package root
+        package_name/   <--- this is the package root which will be moved to your machines root upon installation DEBIAN/ <--- This folder isn't in the package after installing the deb control
-            DEBIAN/
-                control
                 ...and other metadata files...
             usr/